 If you are in Chiang Mai, don't forget to miss its incredible natural waterfalls and enjoy the natural beauty of Chiang Mai with your family.
-Which is one of bet fun things to do here🥇.
+Which is one of the best fun things to do here 🥇

-Immerse yourself in the ultimate Chiang Mai cultural experience by enjoying an evening at a traditional Khantoke Dinner in the Old City 🧔 Merging the traditional culture of the Lanna empire, with lots of traditional dances and shows, alongside some amazing Lanna-style food dishes, this evening is something really special and will enhance any Chiang Mai holiday to a state of Eternal Nirvana.
+Immerse yourself in the ultimate Chiang Mai cultural experience by enjoying an evening at a traditional Khantoke Dinner in the Old City 🧔 Merging the traditional culture of the Lanna empire, with lots of traditional dances and shows, alongside some amazing Lanna-style food dishes; this evening is something extraordinary.
+It will enhance any Chiang Mai holiday to a state of Eternal Nirvana.

 Taking place mainly at the Old Chiangmai Cultural Center, you first get to enjoy a stunning Lanna Thai buffet with lots of top-quality local food with some Western food as well, and then you will sit down to experience a stage show that is over 150 years old.
 The costumes, live music, and dance performances really are spectacular.

 If you want to come away from your holiday in Chiang Mai with a deeper and more meaningful appreciation of the City and the old Lanna ways, this Khantoke Dinner is a must!

-As you already know, Thailand is one of the best places in Asia for shopping, and if you are looking to explore the local markets during your Chiang Mai holiday, the Night Bazaar is all you will ever need 🧔.
-Whether you are looking to buy a local handicraft or art piece, local Thai silk products, clothes, fashion products or just want to get some food and drink, the Chiang Mai Night Bazaar has almost everything.
+As you already know, Thailand is one of the best places in Asia for shopping.
+If you are looking to explore the local markets during your Chiang Mai holiday, the Night Bazaar is all you will ever need 🧔 Whether you are looking to buy a local handicraft or art piece, local Thai silk products, clothes, fashion products, or want to get some food and drink, the Chiang Mai Night Bazaar has almost everything.

 Located on the east side of the old walled city, on a 1 km stretch of Thonon Chang Khlan, the Chiang Mai Night Bazaar is open every evening of the week from dusk until midnight.
 Although the streets are filled with shops in the daytime, at night, the area transforms into one of the coolest markets in Thailand 🏅